-Macrium Reflect can include the components and decryption keys necessary automatically to unlock Microsoft BitLocker encrypted drives in Windows PE.
+Macrium Reflect can include the components and decryption keys necessary to automatically unlock Microsoft BitLocker encrypted drives in Windows PE.

-In the Rescue Media Wizard select 'Include optional components' and 'Automatically unlock BitLocker encrypted drives'
+In the Rescue Media Wizard select 'Include optional components' and 'Automatically unlock BitLocker encrypted drives'.

 Automatically unlocking encrypted drives when PE starts may present an unacceptable security risk for some users.
 Automatic unlocking requires no user intervention and the Macrium Reflect boot menu is able to access encrypted drives without password entry.
 An alternative method is to de-select the 'Automatically unlock BitLocker encrypted drives' option in the rescue media Wizard:

 You can then save BitLocker Encryption Key files (.BEK) and/or BitLocker password TXT files to the root of any USB stick.
 This could also be a Windows PE rescue media USB stick.

 After choosing the USB device you want to save the Recovery Key file to, click ‘Save’ and then ‘Finish’ in the BitLocker Drive encryption wizard.
 This action will save a .BEK file and/or a recovery password text file to the chosen USB device.